Harlequin Amateurs

-Harlequin Amateurs Rugby Football Club are a Hampton Wick-based English rugby union club who play their rugby in the RFU league system, currently in Surrey 3.
+Harlequin Amateurs Rugby Football Club are a Hampton Wick-based English rugby union club who play their rugby in the RFU league system, currently in Counties 4 Surrey.
 They train and play in Bushy Park.

 The club formed as a result of 2007 merger between the historic Lockside RFC, formerly Lensbury RFC and Harlequin Amateurs, a modern non-professional version of their namesake.

 The club runs two Senior men's teams, a Vet's team and a mini and youth programme from Under 5s to Under 14s.
 In 2016/17, the club expanded to include a girl's youth team and in 2021/22 Harlequins Women 3XV joined the women's and girls set up to form an amateur pathway from Under 13s to a Senior Women's team.